Plays

 Jake: Demarcation, the game?

-Charlie: They all do it.
-Everyone does.
+Charlie: Everyone does.
 It’s what we are.

 Jake: Nicolas Chauvin sure did, Bonaparte his favourite Emperor...